andrasferenczi/dart-data-plugin/README.md

 }
 ```

-Using all generators of this plugin and selecting all properties, this class will look like the following.
+A possible generation may look like this

 *(Note that some features of this generation can be customized, see details below.)*